ethercreative/next-starter/README.md

 This is a quick-start boilerplate for Next.js projects.

-It sets up Next.js, TypeScript, TypeScript Codegen, Preact, Tailwind CSS (with PurgeCSS), GraphQL, ESLint and Prettier.
+It sets up Next.js, TypeScript, TypeScript Codegen, Tailwind CSS (with PurgeCSS), GraphQL, ESLint and Prettier.

 Back-end is assumed to be Craft CMS (with live preview support!).
 The only files this matters for is `pages/_example.tsx` and `pages/api/preview.ts`, which can be deleted/ignored if using another system.